plastic-melter/Bodo-NixOS-config/README.md

 - [Yazi](https://yazi-rs.github.io), an awesome TUI file browser.
 - [AGS](https://aylur.github.io/ags/), a great way to ruin your sleep schedule. **⚠️ WIP**
-- [EWW](https://elkowar.github.io/eww/), an easier way to ruin your sleep schedule **⚠️ WIP**
+- [EWW](https://elkowar.github.io/eww/), an easier way to ruin your sleep schedule **⚠️ WIP** ...and more, along with some useful scripts.
-- [wlogout](https://github.com/ArtsyMacaw/wlogout), a stylish way to take a break from the computer.
-...among others, along with various useful scripts.

 Personal to-do list:
 - explore AGS and EWW